DelfinoRT/CompTIA-Sec-SY0-601-In-Depth-Study-Notes/Part 1 - Threads, Attacks, and Vulnerabilities/Chapter 01 - Social Engineering Techniques.md

 * **Contractors/Outside Parties**

 It is common nowadays to have outside contractors clean the building, water the plants, or perform other routine chores.
 Without proper safeguard or policies, an attacker can simply put on clothing that matches a contractor's uniform, show up to do the expected job at a slightly different time than it's usually done, roaming the halls unnoticed while gathering information of the target system/environment.

+* **Online Attacks**

+This refers to the use of impersonation employed in online attacks: pop-ups, phishing, social media scams, etc.

+🟢 **Watering Hole Attack**

+Attackers can plant malware at sites where users are likely to frequent.
+This attack invilves infecting of a target website with different types of malware.
+This technique is complex to achieve and appear to be backed by nation-states and other high-resource attackers.
+The typical attack vector will be a zero-day attack or vulnerability to furthr avoid detection.

+🟢 **Typosquatting**

+Is an attack form that involves capitalizing upon common typographical errors.
+The attacker registers mistyped URLs so the victim will land on the attacker's website to perform a chained attack such as phishing, impersonating, credential harvesting or malware infection.
+This attack is also referred as URL hijjacjking, fake URL, or brandjacking